Missing Observer Studies

 I’m wondering if you can talk a little about how you see this work operating on the level of physical touch, namely as a bodily relation of attention vis a vis moving images?

 Thanks for your description of these moving images in such dynamic terms.
 I like this idea of a systems crash and the inadequacy of language.
 My body and its perceptual apparatus have been systematically crashed in different periods of my life and these films are its residue.
 The Humpty Dumpty that has been put back together again.
 I think these unsettling effects sit at a shifting boundary between understanding and trauma which I am always looking for a way out of.
 Each technological shift delivers new traumas or disorientations that have to be negotiated and are over time.
+In terms of touch these film strips though digital originate materially and have been spliced together laboriously with tape splices.
+My first film, Running (1976) had a double-sided tape splice every four frames.
+With such splices the fingers rub with pressure on the filmstrip to activate its adhesive, an aggressive and assertive touch.
+This is a residual gesture and its memory remains attached to these images as they migrate into the digital realm.
+Flicker and the single frame leave afterimages, which bruise the eye.

 Like smell, touch and sound deliver their meanings with a greater immediacy than narrative sequences of images.
 Touch is intimate and immediate and can be suggested by abstracted forms.
 When you kiss you are too close to see, for example, but the blur of texture is critical.
 Touch plumbs the emotions, a direct line to the body.
 It is imperative to deliver sensation to the viewer instantly, before thinking through takes hold.
 Francis Bacon has noted this intent for his paintings which have an immediate material effect on me.
 I want to understand and orchestrate this visceral language as a means of dealing with information overflow in a speeded-up world.
 To say it in another way, I intend my images to behave sonically like a field of movement, whose speed forces a multiplicity of readings on the viewer that brings you back to the body before critical thinking processes your experience further.